dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 -->

 # Lists Endpoint
-## To use this endpoint activate `new-list-admin-routes:1` [feature toggle](../feature-toggles.md) in the header of requests.
+## To use some of the routes in this endpoint the [feature toggle](../feature-toggles.md), `new-list-admin-routes:1` must
+ be activated.

 ## Endpoint Overview

 **List Item Operations:**

-- `POST: /admin/lists` : create new list item (root or child node)
+- `POST: /admin/lists` : create new list item (root or child node).
+To use activate: `new-list-admin-routes:1`.

 - `GET: /admin/lists[?projectIri=<projectIri>]` : return all lists optionally filtered by project

-- `GET: /admin/lists/<listItemIri>` : if given a root node IRI, return complete list with children.
+- `GET: /admin/lists/<listItemIri>` : if given a root node IRI, return complete list with all children.
 Otherwise, if given a child node IRI, it returns node completely with its immediate children.
+To use activate: `new-list-admin-routes:1`.

 - `GET: /admin/lists/<listItemIri>/info` : return information (without children) of the node whose IRI is given (root or child).
+To use activate: `new-list-admin-routes:1`.

 - `PUT: /admin/lists/<listItemIri>` : update information of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/name` : update the name of the node (root or child).